-Condition requirement Means of monitoring during period under review Compliance achieved?
+Purpose: To use an existing 6 metre high concrete and earth dam and associated intake structure to dam and divert the Tawhiti Stream Condition requirement Compliance achieved?
 1. Fish pass as certified by Council Inspection and fish surveys- fish pass considered adequate by Council (letter dated 27 August 1999).
-Fish survey undertaken March 2017 Yes 2.
-Maintenance of structure Inspection Yes 3.
-Optional review provision Next optional review June 2022 N/A his s consent erformance in respect of this consent High High
+Fish survey undertaken March 2020 Yes 2.
+Maintenance of structure Inspection Yes - pending follow-up inspection at low flow to assess current condition 3.
+Optional review provision N/A Overall assessment of consent compliance and environmental performance in respect of this consent Ove Overall assessment of administrative performance in respect of this consent

 Purpose: To discharge stormwater from a meat processing plant into the Tawhiti Stream in the Tangahoe catchment Condition requirement Means of monitoring during period under review Compliance achieved?
-Consent holder to adopt BPO to prevent or minimise adverse effects Inspections Yes

-Condition requirement Means of monitoring during period under review Compliance achieved?
-2. Catchment area not to exceed 3.8 ha Inspections Yes 3.
+1. Consent holder to adopt BPO to prevent or minimise adverse effects Inspections No 2.
+Catchment area not to exceed 3.8 ha Inspections No 3.
 Hazardous substances contained Inspections Yes 4.
 Concentrations of contaminants in discharge Sampling No 5.
-Effects on receiving water Sampling and inspections No 5 .
+Effects on receiving water Sampling and inspections Yes 6.
 Maintenance of contingency plan Received November 2010.
 Reviewed December 2019 Yes 7.
 Maintenance of stormwater plan Received February 2010.
-Reviewed December 2019 Yes 3.
-Notification of changes to processes Inspections and liaison with consent holder Yes ).
-Review of consent Next optional review in June 2022 N/A erall assessment of consent compliance ansent nd environmental performance in respect of this Poor Ον erall assessment of administrative perforn nance in respect of this consent High
+Draft plan received October 2021 Yes 8.
+Notification of changes to processes Inspections and liaison with consent holder Yes 9.
+Review of consent Next optional review in June 2022 N/A Ov Poor Overall assessment of administrative performance in respect of this consent High